 - College/University Transcripts listing coursework and grades for undergraduate and graduate degrees earned (for short-listed candidates).

 NOTE: Degree holders from foreign colleges/universities outside Greece must be recognized by DOATAP and the successful candidate must be registered in the College Faculty Registry at the Greek Ministry of Education (Μητρώο Διδασκόντων Κολλεγίων) by the time of the appointment.
 Copies of all relevant transcripts must be initially submitted with the application for consideration.
 Official transcripts are required at the time of employment.

 - List of at least 3 professional references, including name, address, title, telephone number, and e-mail.

 All material must be submitted in pdf format and in a compressed folder indicating in the file name, the last and first name of the applicant as well as the indication CompSci.

-Disclaimer: ACT has no political, governmental or religious affiliations.
+Disclaimer: The American College of Thessaloniki has no political, governmental or religious affiliations.
 ACT values a diverse college community.
 ACT does not discriminate on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, marital or parental status, age, or disability in the recruitment and admissions of its students, in the administration of its educational policies and programs, or its recruitment and employment of its faculty and staff.

 Δεχόμαστε καθόλη τη διάρκεια του έτους αιτήσεις από